 Slice your roll into spirals about a quarter inch thick and place them on a lined baking sheet.
 Feel free to add more cinnamon sugar on top!

-While not quite a cookie, hand pies are another great use of a small amount of leftover pie dough scraps.
+While not quite a cookie, little hand pies like strawberry pop tarts are another great use of a small amount of leftover pie dough scraps.
 Roll out the dough into a rectangle and cut into equal halves.

 Add your filling, leaving a good border around the edges.
 Place the second half on top and seal the edges all around with a fork.